lukaspodmelle/wordpress-ajax-like-button/README.md

 WP like button (ajax)
 ===================
-An ajax like button for Wordpress that can be used anywhere you want.
+A like button for WordPress that can be used anywhere you want.

-**We have received a few questions about how we made the like button on [Draft.im](http://www.draft.im "Draft.im") so I decided to make it available on Github**.
-It's a Wordpress function that stores the IP address of those who like a post, post or custom post type post in a metabox.
-Simple yet effective.
+How it works: It's a WordPress function that stores the IP address of those who like in the post's metabox.
+Based on the IP address, it can remember who previously liked and keep the heart icon active ♥

-##Include the php files
+##Include the php files (functions.php):
-note: these should be included in the functions.php
 ```php
    <?php
    include_once('inc/like-metabox.php');